 First, let’s lay it out on the table: this blog isn’t financially driven.
 I blog because I love it.
 I blog because I think it does great things for my writing and my understanding of people.
 And I blog because I think it helps people.
 My primary means of supporting myself is freelance copywriting, content strategy, and web consulting work and book sales.

-That said, I do use affiliate links (for products I already love and plan on recommending), I review products from time to time, and I’ve decided to do a test run with an ad network, so you will start seeing some ads around here.
-If you hate them, tell me.
-I want to know if it ever feels like too much.
+That said, I do use affiliate links (for products I already love and plan on recommending), I review products from time to time, and I run ads through MediaVine (see below for their privacy details).

 Now, beginning December 1, 2009, the FTC requires bloggers to disclose whenever there could be hidden interests or unspoken biases related to recommendations.
 So here goes…